projectwallace/format-css/README.md

 1. Every **Declaration** starts on a new line
 1. Every **Declaration** ends with a semicolon (;)
 1. An empty line is placed after a **Block**, unless it’s the last in the surrounding **Block**
+1. Multiline tokens like **Selectors, Values, etc.** are rendered on a single line
-1. Unknown syntax is rendered as-is
+1. Unknown syntax is rendered as-is, with multi-line formatting kept intact

 ## Acknowledgements